 There is no shame in creeping up to the driveway early and scouting out the sale from your car.
-Getting there early means you’ll get first dibs on the good stuff.
+Getting there early means you’ll get first dibs on the one of a-kind items

 With that said….go right before the sale ends

-Now I know I just told you to get there early in the morning in the last tip, but there is also a strategy in going right before the yard sale shuts down as well.
+Now I know I just told you to get there early in the morning in the last tip, but there is also a strategy in going right before the yard sale shuts down or the end of the day as well.

-Sellers are more willing to slash prices as the sale is coming to a close.
+Sellers are more willing to slash prices and give you the best deals as the sale is coming to a close.
 I’ve even seen some sellers start to give stuff away for free in the final minutes.